User Uploads in platformOS

 </form>

-S3 will return status 204 and an XML response with the URL to the file on S3, if everything went well.
-Otherwise it will return status 4xx and the reason for the error in XML format. -
+After submitting such form, you will be redirected to an XML response (204 status code) with the URL to the file on the storage servers.
+Otherwise it will return status 4xx and the reason for the error in XML format.

 mutation record_create($direct_url: String!) {